programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 On the right side of the *Expression* box is a drop down to change the expression language.
 Select *Python / Jython* from the list.

-{% include figure.html caption="jython expression" filename="refine-jython.png" %}
+{% include figure.html caption="Jython expression" filename="refine-jython.png" %}

 Notice that the preview now shows `null` for the output.
 A Jython expression in Refine must have a `return` statement to add the output to the new cells in the transformation.